Saturday, February 13, 2016

 what an impressive observatory in jaipur

-two poisonous snakes and a street musician :-)
+two poisonous snakes and a street musician?

 safari in tiger reserve ranthambore (ranthambhore) in the aravalli massif